missirol/ParticleSwarmOptimization/README.md

 4) Start the Optimization with
     python RunPSO.py Example_PSOConfig.txt

-5) The ten best classifiers are writen to PSOResult.txt
+5) After each iteration the ten best classifiers are writen to PSOResult.txt
    The best classifier and all necessary information is written to a file starting with "FinalMVAConfig_"